Threat management in the digital business age

 Threat management is the need of the hour

 The Internet of Things (IoT) has ushered in a whole new dimension of threats.
-Gartner, Inc. forecasts that the enterprise and automotive Internet of Things (IoT) market will grow to 5.8 billion endpoints in 2020, a 21% increase from 2019.
-IoT security spending could reach $3.1 billion in 2021.
+The Global mobile Suppliers Association (GSA) estimates that there will be nearly 35 billion connected devices by 2027—compound annual growth of over 20%, or more than 136 devices per second.
+IoT security spending reached $3.1 billion in 2021.
 With the proliferation of the IoT, the number of vulnerabilities is increasing, thereby making your digital business vulnerable and prone to attacks.
-Enterprises are constantly trying to improve customer experience by culling the Internet and obtaining massive amounts of data points for analysis.
-Leveraging big data, cloud computing and encouraging a mobile workforce have become game changers for enterprises.
-However, with the rampant growth of digitization, enterprises are also under severe stress and risk due to vulnerabilities.
+Enterprises are constantly trying to improve customer experiences by culling the Internet and obtaining massive amounts of data points for analysis.
+Leveraging big data, cloud computing and the pandemic-driven growth in home office work have become game changers for enterprises.
+However, with the rampant growth of digitalization, enterprises are also under severe stress and risk due to vulnerabilities.
 Thus, threat management becomes increasingly important for enterprises to be able to take on these challenges confidently.

 At an application level, security remains a crucial component to ensure that your data and enterprise servers are secure.
 Many firms have transformed their customer engagement process by developing mobile applications and building out websites to directly communicate with customers and partners without considering the security of the application itself.
 As a result, enterprises are exposing their most sensitive customer and corporate data to external threats and security breaches.
-In the Forrester report "Top Cybersecurity Threats.
-In 2020", software vulnerabilities were the leading method for carrying out external attacks, and web applications were the second most popular avenue.
+In the Forrester report "What 2023’s Most Notable Breaches Mean For Tech Execs", Forrester states: "Application vulnerabilities appear in a wide range of forms and sizes and, while 5% down from the previous year, are still the fourth most common breach cause.
+This highlights the importance of rapid vulnerability detection and patching, thorough incident response planning, and the need for robust cybersecurity measures to mitigate the impact of such breaches."
 Thus, enterprises need to put more emphasis on threat management and tackle software vulnerabilities.

 The impact of threats and vulnerabilities

-Enterprise architects, portfolio managers and IT S&R professionals are often posed various questions concerning the security of the company’s product and service offering and the IT that supports it.
+Enterprise architects, portfolio managers and IT Security & Risk (S&R) professionals are often posed various questions concerning the security of the company’s product and service offering and the IT that supports it.
 They are often called upon to help define the risk management practices of the organization.
 Some of the key threat management questions include:

 Non-compliance risk